Eisai

 Corporate Round in 2024

-C2N Diagnostics, LLC is a privately held company focused on the development of protein diagnostics and therapeutics targeting progressive neurodegeneration, particularly Alzheimer's disease.
-Founded in 2007 by Drs.
-David Holtzman and Randall Bateman from Washington University School of Medicine, along with LifeTech Research, the company operates from the Center for Emerging Technologies in St. Louis.
-C2N Diagnostics specializes in mass spectrometry-based techniques that allow for the precise identification, quantification, and monitoring of proteins and biomolecules associated with neurological disorders.
-By providing accurate and sensitive diagnostics, the company aims to enhance the detection and characterization of neurocognitive disorders, ultimately supporting improved patient care and treatment strategies.
+C2N Diagnostics, LLC is a privately held company focused on protein diagnostics and therapeutic discovery for progressive neurodegenerative diseases, particularly Alzheimer's disease.
+Founded in late 2007 by Drs.
+David Holtzman and Randall Bateman from Washington University School of Medicine, alongside LifeTech Research, the company is based at the Center for Emerging Technologies in St. Louis.
+C2N Diagnostics utilizes advanced mass spectrometry techniques to offer precise identification, quantification, and monitoring of proteins and biomolecules associated with neurological disorders.
+This innovative approach enables healthcare professionals to detect and characterize neurocognitive disorders more accurately, enhancing the potential for effective diagnosis and treatment strategies.

 Hyku